MrPrimate/ddb-importer/FAQ.md

 If you like the SRD art them the ["Forgotten Adventures"](https://www.forgotten-adventures.net/product-category/tokens/) tokens and also the [Token Variant Art](https://foundryvtt.com/packages/token-variants) module which allows you to easily apply the art from such packs to tokens.

+## I want to use tokens like Forgotten Adventures etc

+If you want other art like ["Forgotten Adventures"](https://www.forgotten-adventures.net/product-category/tokens/) the [Token Variant Art](https://foundryvtt.com/packages/token-variants) module which allows you to easily apply the art from such packs to monster compendiums.

 ## How can I purge a compendium of all content munched by DDBI?